 \section{Problem Formulation}

-The topology detection problem is formulated as a \textit{spanning tree identification} problem.
-Consider a power distribution network that has a planar graph structure but is operated as a spanning tree at a given moment in time.
-Power is supplied from the substation to a set of feeders which are the at the root of multiple loads.
+Consider a power distribution network where multiple feeders can supply energy to all consumers, and must be operated in a radial structure at all times.
 In network reconfiguration, sets of breakers and tie switches can reconfigure themselves such that all loads are connected and no feeders are connected.

-In the detection problem, we assume the breaker/tie switching statuses are not available and must be inferred from the available power flow information.
-This is of practical concern since generally only feeder head breakers are automated, while other devices are mechanically set and reset by work crews.
-A usual concern in such situation is removing human error by automatically detecting the status of these devices from information currently deployed on the network.
-We assume the following information is available:

-\begin{enumerate} \item Load pseudo-measurements in the form of forecasts which have forecast errors that must be taken into account.
-This information is available from Smart Metering Infrastructure. \item Real-time measurements of the power flows on a fraction of the lines obtained using noiseless sensors placed on the selected lines.
-These are modeled as noiseless since the errors of these measurements are negligible compared to those of the load pseudo-measurements. \end{enumerate}

-The detection and placement problem is solved in two scenarios: (1) \textit{Deterministic Case}: loads and flows are known perfectly, (2) \textit{Stochastic Case}: loads are known with uncertainty due to forecasting error.
+The task of recovering the network topology is to detect the switch statuses given all available information.